Iftikhar Hussain Ansari: Death

 Ansari died at his residence in Dar ul Jawad, Qamarwari, Srinagar on the morning of 30 September 2014 after a prolonged liver illness.
 Ansari had been undergoing specialized treatment in the United States.
 Various political, religious and social leaders offered condolences.
-Almost more than two hundred thousand people attended his funeral, from qamarwari to Zadibal imambargah where namaz e jenazah was offered.
+Several hundred thousand people attended his funeral, shops were closed, and all activities were halted in Shia dominated areas, as a final adieu to their beloved leader.
+People from all spheres, faiths, and backgrounds attended his funeral and, internationally as well condolences were issues.
+His funeral procession was taken from his residence in Qamarwari to Imambargah Zadibal where Namaz e Jenazah was offered.
 He was buried in his ancestral graveyard, Baba Mazar, Alamgari Bazar, Zadibal, Srinagar.